MITLibraries/dspace-api-python-scripts/README.md

 #### [overwriteExistingMetadata.py](overwriteExistingMetadata.py)

 #### [postCollection.py](postCollection.py)
 Based on user input, creates a collection with a specified name within the specified community.
-In the specified directory (within the filePath set by the secrets.py file), the script creates items and associated metadata based on a 'collectionMetadata.json' file in the directory.
+In the specified directory, the script creates items and associated metadata based on a 'collectionMetadata.json' file in the directory.
 Based on the specified file extension, the script then posts each file in the directory  with that extension as a bitstream for the appropriate item, which is determined by having the file name (minus the file extension) in a 'dc.identifier.other' field in the item metadata record.

 #### [removeDuplicateKeyValuePairsFromItems.py](removeDuplicateKeyValuePairsFromItems.py)
 Finds all items with duplicate key-value pairs and removes the duplicates.
 A CSV log is written with all of the changes made and a 'dc.description.provenance' note describing the change is added to the metadata of each item that is updated.